IMPORTANT SAFETY INFORMATION

 - have a fever.

 - are pregnant or planning to become pregnant.
-Prolonged use of DURAGESIC® during pregnancy can cause withdrawal symptoms in your newborn baby that could be life-threatening if not recognized and treated.
+DURAGESIC® can cause fetal harm if used during pregnancy.
+Using DURAGESIC® during pregnancy can cause withdrawal symptoms in your newborn baby that could be life-threatening if not recognized and treated.

 - are taking prescription or over-the-counter medicines, vitamins, or herbal supplements.
 Taking DURAGESIC® with certain other medicines can cause serious side effects that could lead to death.